Matching while Learning: Introduction

-As our emphasis is on the interaction between matching and learning, our model has several features that focus our analysis in this paper.
+As our emphasis is on the interaction between matching and learning, our model has several features that focus our analysis on that interaction.
 First, we assume that the platform centrally controls matching: at the beginning of each time period, the platform matches each worker in the system to an available job.
 Second, strategic considerations are not modeled; this remains an interesting direction for future work.
-Finally, we focus on the goal of maximizing the steady-state rate of payoff generation.\footnote{This is a reasonable proxy for the goal of a platform that, say, takes a fraction of the total surplus generated through matches.
-More generally, we believe that this is a benchmark problem whose solution informs algorithmic design for settings with other related objectives, such as revenue maximization.}
+Finally, we focus on the prototypical goal of maximizing the steady-state rate of payoff generation.
+(This is a reasonable proxy for the goal of a platform that takes a fraction of the total surplus generated through matches.)

-We now describe the learning challenge faced by the platform.
-In most platforms, more is known about one side of the platform than the other; accordingly, we assume job types are known, while the type of a new worker is unknown.
+We assume the platform has system-level knowledge of the arrival rates of workers and jobs, as well as the expected payoff generated when workers of a given type are matched to jobs of a given type.
+However, while we assume job types are known to the platform, we assume the platform is initially {\em unaware} of any specific worker's type on arrival.
+(This is consistent with the observation that in most platforms, more is known about one side than the other.)

 The platform learns about workers' types through the payoffs obtained when they are matched to jobs.
-However, because the supply of jobs is limited, using jobs to learn can reduce immediate payoffs, as well as deplete the supply of jobs available to the rest of the marketplace.
+This gives rise to the central learning challenge: because the supply of jobs is limited, using jobs to learn can reduce immediate payoffs, as well as deplete the supply of jobs available to the rest of the marketplace.
 Thus the presence of capacity constraints forces us to carefully design both exploration and exploitation in the matching algorithm in order to optimize the rate of payoff generation.

-Our main contribution in this paper is the development of a matching policy that is nearly payoff optimal.
+Our main contribution in this paper is the development of a matching and learning policy that is nearly payoff optimal.
 Our algorithm is divided into two phases in each worker's lifetime: {\em exploration} (identification of the worker type) and {\em exploitation} (optimal matching given the worker's identified type).
 We refer to our policy as {\em DEEM: Decentralized Explore-then-Exploit for Matching}.